PawseySC/singularity-containers/_episodes/06-build-intro.md

 - Learn how to build a container image and share it with others
 - Learn the pros&cons of building with Singularity vs Docker
 keypoints:
-- `sudo singularity build` is used to build images
+- Build images using `sudo singularity build`
 - Use the remote builder with the flag `-r`, if you need to build images from a machine where you don't have sudo rights
 - You can share you Singularity Image File with others, as you would do with any other (big) file
-- `singularity push` can be used to upload images to a web registry (Sylabs account required)
+- Upload images to a web registry with `singularity push` (Sylabs account required)
 ---